 10+2 common misconceptions about aerodynamics

 This list is a summary of misinterpretations that I have noticed during the last years as an aeronautical engineer, which from my perspective (and probably in the opinion of the editors and reviewers who have understood and published my research) do not allow to know the fundamental physics of real aerodynamics (and fluid dynamics).
-As usual in this blog, I try to be concise by developing my explanation for each of them in a single paragraph.
-No more blah, blah, blah and let's get to the point.
+As usual in this blog, I try to be concise by explaining each of them in a single paragraph.
+No more blah, blah, blah, and let's get to the point.

 Fig. 1 Continuity exists everywhere.
 Sky and Water (M.C.
 Escher, 1938).